LyndaPD94/SIAP-Records/README.md

 # SIAP RECORDS

-#Livestock Production Record Keeping Application
+Livestock Production Record Keeping Application

 # Created by Lyn Bee's

 This app was designed to receive and store data in a SQL database on your mobile phone and export a summary of  all sales, expenses, stock updates, general activities, feed records, health records and offspring records.
 It can also be used to schedule birth due dates and determine compost mixtures.

 #PRIVACY POLICY
-Last updated: March 20, 2025
+Last updated: May 3rd, 2025

 This privacy notice for LynBee´s ('we','us','our'), describes how and why we might collect, store, use, and/or share)'process') your information when you use our services, such as when you:
 - Download and use our mobile application (SIAP Records), or any other application of ours that links to the privacy notice.